simonpacis/WriteLater/README.md

 parameter, and Write Later will automaticall generate the .wlconfig file for you, and enter your chosen arguments.

 ### Conflict precedence
-Normally, the configuration file takes precedence over all command-line entered arguments, but if you want to reverse that, simply use the argument
+Normally, the command-line entered arguments take precedence over all configuration arguments, but if you want to reverse that, simply use the argument

 ```
---override true
+--override false
 ```

 Which would mean that entered command-line arguments that conflict with the configuration file would take precedence.